 A Maintenance Loan is designed to contribute towards your living costs, such as accommodation, food, transport, bills and other day-to-day expenses, while you’re at university.
 These loans are only available to students who have been living permanently in the UK for at least the last three years.

 The first 65% of your loan will be the same regardless of your background, while the remaining 35% is means-tested (based on your household income).
+The figures below are the amounts for 2018/19 and provided as a guide.
+We will update this page when the 2019/20 amounts are known.

 |Where you live and/or study||Maximum Maintenance Loan|